History of the Miami Marlins: September collapse

 The club was expected to be quite active at the trading deadline (July 31), as Burnett was slated to be a free agent after the season and had already declared his desire to test the market like Pavano did.
 Burnett was mentioned in possible trades with the Chicago White Sox, Boston Red Sox, New York Yankees, Toronto Blue Jays, and Texas Rangers, with many rumors also including Lowell or Encarnacion.
 The Marlins did not make a huge move at the deadline, instead trading minor-leaguer Yorman Bazardo to the Seattle Mariners for left-handed pitcher Ron Villone.

-The Marlins did have some pleasant surprises during the season.
+The Marlins did, however, have some surprise wins during the season.
 Dontrelle Willis became the 13th member of the Black Aces when he defeated the Washington Nationals to earn his 20th win.
 He finished the season 22–10 with a 2.63 ERA, and he was considered a favorite to win the Cy Young Award for much of the season.
 Also, Jones, a journeyman who had been signed as a setup man, had one of the best years of his career as a closer; he earned 40 saves and had a 2.13 ERA.
 In addition, late-season call up Jeremy Hermida, a highly regarded prospect who has been compared to the Atlanta Braves' Jeff Francoeur, hit a pinch-hit grand slam in his first major-league at-bat and a game-tying two-run homer in the last game of the season.

 The Marlins led the NL wild-card race as late as September 13, then lost 12 of their next 14 games.
 The Marlins closed the season by sweeping the Braves, and their final record for the season stood at 83–79.
 After the season, lingering stadium issues forced the Marlins to ponder big moves with their roster and also ponder possible relocation to another city.